sharpest-minds/hiring-tips/README.md

 - Give yourself a tagline that looks like a job title, e.g., "Data Scientist", "Machine Learning Engineer", or "Machine Learning Researcher", depending on what describes your project best 🎉
 - Make sure you're smiling in your profile picture 🙌
 - In your description, list a few ML data types you're familiar working with (e.g., NLP, computer vision, time series).
-Recruiter will find you based on these keywords! 🎉
+Recruiters will find you based on these keywords! 🎉
 - In your description, mention 2-3 key accomplishments you have in data science or ML.
 Your format should be: I accomplished `X`, as measured by `Y`, by doing `Z`.
 For example, "I saved ABC Corp $1M per year by building them a new ML model for widgets", "I hit the top 10% in this Kaggle competition by applying the method from this research paper", or even, "I built a grocery store inventory manager 3X more efficient than the legacy system, [by collecting the data I needed with my smartphone](https://towardsdatascience.com/the-cold-start-problem-how-to-build-your-machine-learning-portfolio-6718b4ae83e9)" 🎉
 - In your description, mention what fields you're interested in (e.g., healthcare, finance).
 Don't mention more than 3 🙌
 - Include SharpestMinds in your experience, [using the same format as for your resume](#how-do-i-add-sharpestminds-to-my-resume) 🎉